0x416c616e/dailyprogress/README.md

 * Ordered parts to build a hypervisor for local web server purposes (among other things)
 * More planning for the static site generator program requirements
 * More learning about Python and git using Udemy

+---

+## January 2nd, 2019

+* Built a hypervisor
+* Installed ESXi on it
+* Will be using this for my Python static site generator (I will use a LAMP VM on ESXi)
+* Updated log and website

+---